DPDK/dpdk/doc/guides/rel_notes/known_issues.rst

 ------------------------------------------------------------------------------------

 **Description**:
-   When compiling Intel®  DPDK (and any DPDK app), gcc may generate Intel® AVX instructions, even when the processor does not support Intel® AVX.
+   When compiling DPDK (and any DPDK app), gcc may generate Intel® AVX instructions, even when the processor does not support Intel® AVX.

 **Implication**: